Garmin has officially unveiled the Forerunner 935, its latest GPS sports watch that's built for triathletes.

 Garmin Forerunner 935: Design

-Following in the footsteps of Garmin's latest Forerunner watches, this circular shaped watch has a mix of touchscreen and physical controls letting you check in on your data even when your fingers are a little sweaty.
+Following in the footsteps of Garmin's latest Forerunner watches, this circular shaped watch has physical controls only making it easier to check in on your data when your fingers are a little sweaty.

 The 935 weighs just 49g and measures in at 13.9mm thick, so it's by no means a bulky watch.
 It also features a fiber-reinforced polymer watch case and bezel to help it withstand some rough and tumble.
 The waterproof design means you can take it for a dip up to 50 metres as well.